Article originally posted on Carte Blanche

 There are two kinds of roadblocks.
 The main difference between these two is the police’s ability and right to search your vehicle and person.

-- Informal roadblocks: these roadblocks usually pop up on major roads and off-ramps.
+These roadblocks usually pop up on major roads and off-ramps.
 Their primary goal is to curb drunken driving, speeding or unroadworthy vehicles.
 They also usually check for outstanding fines.
 A search cannot be performed without a warrant unless the officer can prove extraordinary circumstances.

-- K78 roadblocks: these roadblocks are approved by the National Police Commissioner.
+These roadblocks are approved by the National Police Commissioner.
 Police officers are allowed to search your vehicle and your person without a warrant.
 These roadblocks are usually set up to find a specific criminal or vehicle already on their radar.

 A police officer must be in full uniform when working at a roadblock.
 Officers are allowed to pull you over for any of the following reasons:

 - To complete a routine check of the vehicle and the driver.
 Depending on the type of roadblock, they may request a full search.

 - The driver committed a traffic offence like failing to stop at a stop street or speeding.

 - The vehicle is suspected to be stolen or the vehicle is believed to contain criminal individuals or contraband.

 The officer is legally allowed to do the following: